 - detail the technical adaptations and/or improvements that are necessary to apply the semantic technologies or resources in that domain.

 Moreover, submissions must demonstrate the fitness for purpose of the proposed approach, be it through use by a user community, or through a principled evaluation.
-This call opens the scope of the In-Use Track from previous editions.

 The following is a non-exhaustive list of types of submissions we encourage to the In-Use track: